What is the Purpose of One on One Meetings?

 Similarly, you can also explain to them their drawback and the action plan to overcome it.

-In fact, you can always encourage them to provide you with feedback on your leadership in a 1-on-1.
+In fact, you can always encourage them to provide you with feedback on your leadership in a one on one.

 This 360-degree approach of exchanging feedback will help your team grow exponentially.